 - Nursing care – a qualified nurse comes to your home and may, for example, dress a wound or provide continence advice

 Some CHSP services can be provided either at a community centre or in your home.

 These can include:

-If you are finding it difficult to prepare meals, services may include providing meals at a community centre, helping with grocery shopping, preparing and storing food in your home, and delivering meals to your home.
+If you are finding it difficult to prepare meals, services may include meals at a community centre, help with grocery shopping, preparing and storing food in your home and delivering meals to your home.

 Allied health support services

 If you have particular health problems, for example with speech or walking, or need help with ongoing problems resulting from an accident or illness, you may be able to access allied health services.
 They include:

 - Podiatry (foot care)

 - Occupational therapy (help to recover or maintain your physical ability)

 In time, the services offered by the CHSP may not be enough for your needs.
 It is generally at this point a person is assessed for a Home Care Package.